 - Northeast Ohio Sustainable Community Consortium (NEOSCC) - Trustee

-- Elyria Chapter of the NAACP – Member (current)
+- Elyria Chapter of the NAACP – Member

-- Elyria Sunrise Rotary – Charter Member (former)
+- Elyria Sunrise Rotary – Charter Member

-- Elyria Plan 2015 – Member, Community Learning Committee (former)
+- Elyria Plan 2015 – Member, Community Learning Committee

 - Envision Elyria – 2006 Steering Committee

-- Lorain County Urban League – Former Trustee
+- Lorain County Urban League – Trustee

-- Elyria Family YMCA – Past Trustee
+- Elyria Family YMCA – Trustee

-- Ohio Urban Schools Commission – Former Member
+- Ohio Urban Schools Commission – Member

-Holly Thinks and Manages Openly and Strategically:Holly is considered by many as a caring and compassionate leader and skilled facilitator and motivator.
-She helps organizations accomplish goals by thinking and managing openly and strategically, successfully guiding staffs, citizens and volunteers from diverse education, ability levels and backgrounds.
+Holly Brinda is NOT a career politician.
+Holly worked for 30 years before she became Mayor and came to the position as a seasoned and successful administrator and organizational advancement professional with over 30 years of management, planning, development, marketing and public engagement experience in private business, K-12 and higher public education, government and non-profit organizations.
+Holly thinks and manages openly and strategically and is considered by many as a caring and compassionate leader and skilled facilitator and motivator.
 She is competent and comfortable in all the key functions of managing critical processes in large organizations and has executed all of these functions in her career experiences.

-Holly Understands the Big Picture: Organizations engage Holly when they want someone capable of understanding the big picture and developing the processes and resources necessary to advance the mission and vision.
+Holly Understands the Big Picture.
+Organizations engage Holly when they want someone capable of understanding the big picture and developing the processes and resources necessary to advance the mission and vision.
 Several of her past career associations have involved launching strategic planning initiatives, executing campaigns for major capital building projects, implementing quality improvements, launching new programs, and counseling existing programs facing significant challenges.